junxit/us-congress-bills-111/metadata.md

 - 2009-11-06 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H12534)
 - 2009-11-06 — The title of the measure was amended.
 Agreed to without objection.
 - 2009-11-06 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2009-11-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.